List of Marvel Cinematic Universe teams and organizations: WHIH World News

+Worldwide Engineering Brigade

+The Worldwide Engineering Brigade, better known by its acronym W.E.B., is a company founded by Harry Osborn in an alternate universe.
+W.E.B. members include Peter Parker, Jeanne Foucault, and Asha.

+As of 2026, the group has appeared in one project: the Disney+ animated series Your Friendly Neighborhood Spider-Man.

 X-Con Security Consultants

 X-Con Security Consultants is a security company founded by Scott Lang, Luis, Dave, and Kurt.
 While Scott is under house arrest for violating the Sokovia Accords, it is run by Luis.

-As of 2025, the group has appeared in one project: the film Ant-Man and the Wasp.
+As of 2026, the group has appeared in one project: the film Ant-Man and the Wasp.

 Criminal organizations

+110th Street gang

+The 110th Street gang is a criminal gang based in New York City, formerly led by Big Donovan until his position was taken over by his second-in-command Lonnie Lincoln / Tombstone.

+As of 2026, the group has appeared in one project: the Disney+ animated series Your Friendly Neighborhood Spider-Man.

+Black Knife Cartel

+The Black Knife Cartel is a crime syndicate affiliated with Wilson Fisk / Kingpin.

+As of 2026, the group has appeared in one project: the Disney+ series Echo (2024).

 Black Widows

 The Black Widows are a group of assassins who are graduates of the Red Room, a program led by General Dreykov.
 The Red Room grew from a pre-World War II program that produced Soviet sleeper agent Dottie Underwood.
 By the 1980s, the Dreykov-led Red Room kidnaps young orphan girls to train as elite assassins by various individuals, including Madame B. and Melina Vostokoff.
 Graduates of the program include Natasha Romanoff, Yelena Belova, and Ruth Bat-Seraph.
 Following Romanoff's escape and defection to S.H.I.E.L.D., Dreykov implemented a mind-control technique to control the Widows and prevent their defection.
 The program was terminated in 2016 following the destruction of the Red Room's headquarters by Romanoff and Belova, and each surviving Widow went their separate ways.
 Belova went on to free other international Widows from Dreykov's mind control, while Bat-Seraph became security-advisor to President Thaddeus Ross.

 In an alternate universe where Captain Peggy Carter became the first Avenger, Steve Rogers was captured by the Red Room in 1953 and brainwashed to be one of their agents.
 In 2014, Melina Vostokoff (the Red Room's leader after Drekov's death at the hands of Natasha Romanoff) and several Widows use a brainwashed Rogers to lay a trap for both Carter and Romanoff.
 The Widows battle Romanoff who defeats them and Melina.

-They appeared in the film Black Widow and Captain America: Brave New World, as well as the Disney+ series What If...?, Hawkeye and Marvel Zombies.
-The program's precursor appears in the ABC television show Agent Carter.
+As of 2026, the group has appeared in five projects: the films Black Widow and Captain America: Brave New World; and the Disney+ series What If...?, Hawkeye, and Marvel Zombies.
+The program's precursor appeared in the Marvel Television series Agent Carter.